-Impact on District Tax Rates: Assuming no further development or construction of taxable improvements, the value of the land and improvements currently within the District will be the major determinant of the ability or willingness of the District property owners to pay their taxes.
-The 2013 Certified Assessed Valuation is \$331,151,767 (see "FINANCIAL STATEMENT").
-After issuance of the Bonds, the Maximum Requirement will be \$2,669,908 (2032) and the Average Requirement will be \$2,448,203 (2014 through 2039, inclusive).
-Assuming (1) no increase or decrease from the 2013 Certified Assessed Valuation, and (2) no use of funds on hand, a tax rate of \$0.85/\$100 assessed valuation at a 95% collection rate would be necessary to pay the Maximum Requirement of \$2,669,908, and a tax rate of \$0.78/\$100 assessed valuation at a 95% collection rate would be necessary to pay the Average Requirement of \$2,448,203.
-The District's Estimated Assessed Valuation as of April 15, 2014 is \$387,394,552.
-Based on the assumptions above, a tax rate \$0.73/\$100 assessed valuation and a tax rate of \$0.67/\$100 assessed valuation, both at a 95% tax collection rate, would be necessary to pay the Maximum Requirement and the Average Requirement, respectively.
+Impact on District Tax Rates: Assuming no further development, the value of the land and improvements currently existing within the District will be the major determinant of the ability or willingness of owners of property within the District to pay their taxes.
+The 2014 Certified Assessed Valuation of the District is \$382,482,163.
+After issuance of the Bonds, the Maximum Requirement will be \$2,653,383 (2032) and the Average Requirement will be \$2,436,767 (2015 through 2039, inclusive).
+Assuming (1) no increase or decrease from the 2014 Certified Assessed Valuation; (2) the issuance of no additional debt; and (3) no other funds available for the payment of debt service, tax rates of \$0.74 and \$0.68 per \$100 assessed valuation at a ninety-five percent (95%) collection rate would be necessary to pay the Maximum Requirement and the Average Requirement, respectively.
+The District's Estimated Assessed Valuation as of January 1, 2015 is \$387,259,566.
+Based upon the assumptions above, tax rates of \$0.73 and \$0.67 per \$100 assessed valuation at a ninety-five percent (95%) collection rate would be necessary to pay the Maximum Requirement and the Average Requirement, respectively.
 See "DEBT SERVICE SCHEDULE - TABLE 3" and "TAX DATA - Tax Adequacy for Debt Service."